NCGRP/hapx/README.txt

 exc = integer flag value for Samtools view -F option (properties of reads to exclude) [default=3852, exclude unmapped reads && reads whose mate or pair is unmapped && not primary alignment && read fails platform/vendor quality checks && read is PCR or optical duplicate && supplementary alignment] qual = Samtools view -q option (minimum mapping quality of included reads) [default=60]

--d = delete duplicate sequences and subsequences
--m = map (bwa mem) and align (muscle) extracted haploblocks -p maxp = allow no more than maxp Ns between read pairs.
+-d = delete duplicate sequences and subsequences from output -m = map (bwa mem) and align (muscle) extracted haploblocks -p maxp = allow no more than maxp Ns between read pairs.
 This prevents read pairs from being assembled into an NNN-padded haploblock when they are too far apart.
 You may want to set -p maxp according to average library insert size [default 1000];